asmmahmud/react-redux-auth-shopping-cart/README.md

-# Demo Shopping Cart Implementation using React.js and Redux
+# Demo Shopping Cart Implementation using React.js, Redux.js and Auth0.com authentication system

 This project has been initialized using create-react-app